Skip to main content

 Signing the review

-Once both the manager and employee have shared, then both parties can sign.
+Once both the manager and employee have shared, both parties can sign.
 It’s not possible to sign before both sides have shared.

 Access your review from the Your Reviews tab and click View to open: